Stop Hunting: How Professionals Hunt Stops

 The second charts shows the same scenario, but with a short trade to sell.
 Price moves from the extreme low back higher.
 This move higher is known as a retracement back into value.

 Trading “Reversal” Signals from Support and Resistance ‘Value’ Areas

 After a trader understands why it is so important to enter from value areas, and how to identify them, they have to add a few other key ingredients to find high probability trades.
 The next two ingredients to be added after the value area are;

 - The price action signal used to trade

 The best trades are when there are many factors all pointing in the same direction.
 Obviously the more factors you can add as confluence for your trades, the higher chance they will have of working out.

 Below I have attached two examples of adding both key price action signals, solid support or resistance levels and formed at value areas in the market.
 Both these setups were high probability setups due to the many factors they had in their favour.

 In life the only way to make money is to buy low and sell high or buy cheap and sell expensive.
 If you want to make money in Forex this same rule applies.
 A very common trading saying that can get traders into trouble is “The trend is your friend”.
 Whilst this saying is very true, many traders don’t understand how to successfully trade with the trend and also enter from value.

-If you have any questions just enter them in the comments box below or email us using the contact us page.
+If you have any questions just enter them in the comments box below.

 Let me know all your thoughts, feedback or any ideas in the comments section below.
 I love hearing from you!